sindresorhus/eslint-plugin-unicorn/docs/rules/template-indent.md

 # Fix whitespace-insensitive template indentation

-Tagged templates often look ugly/jarring because their indentation doesn't match the code they're found in.
+[Tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) often look ugly/jarring because their indentation doesn't match the code they're found in.
 In many cases, whitespace is insignificant, or a library like [strip-indent](https://www.npmjs.com/package/strip-indent) is used to remove the margin.
-See [proposal-string-dedent](https://github.com/tc39/proposal-string-dedent) (stage 1 at the time of writing) for a proposal for fixing this in JavaScript.
+See [proposal-string-dedent](https://github.com/tc39/proposal-string-dedent) (stage 1 at the time of writing) for a proposal on fixing this in JavaScript.

 This rule will automatically fix the indentation of multiline string templates, to keep them in alignment with the code they are found in.
 A configurable whitelist is used to ensure no whitespace-sensitive strings are edited.